zongronghuang/asmr-player/README.md

 - It is responsive to desktop and mobile devices.

 > :warning: Note:
-> Do not refresh the app repeatedly when it is in the online mode.<br/><br/>Unsplash API may block access from this app owning to a surge of requests.
+> Do not refresh the app repeatedly when it is in the online mode.<br/><br/>The Unsplash API may block access from this app owning to a surge of requests.
 Once that happens, wait for a while to get unblocked.

 ## :mag: How to use it